tobymccann/mac-dev-playbook/README.md

 ## Testing the Playbook

-Many people have asked me if I often wipe my entire workstation and start from scratch just to test changes to the playbook.
-Nope!
-Instead, I posted instructions for how I build a [Mac OS X VirtualBox VM](https://github.com/geerlingguy/mac-osx-virtualbox-vm), on which I can continually run and re-run this playbook to test changes and make sure things work correctly.
+Don't test on your own Macbook!
+Instead, follow these instructions from Jeff Geerling on how to build a [Mac OS X VirtualBox VM](https://github.com/geerlingguy/mac-osx-virtualbox-vm).
+Continually run and re-run this playbook to test changes and make sure things work correctly.

-Additionally, this project is [continuously tested on Travis CI's macOS infrastructure](https://travis-ci.org/geerlingguy/mac-dev-playbook).
+Additionally, this project is [continuously tested on Travis CI's macOS infrastructure](https://travis-ci.org/tobymccann/mac-dev-playbook).

 ## Ansible for DevOps